Joins via Geometric Resolutions: Worst-case and Beyond: Introduction

 Throughout this paper we will think of the data as integers for convenience, but our results assume only that the domains of attributes are discrete and ordered.
 For technical reasons, we will assume that the boxes are {\it dyadic boxes}, i.e., rectangles whose endpoints and side lengths can be encoded as powers of $2$.
 Importantly, a dyadic interval can be thought of as a bitstring, which allows many geometric operations such as containment and intersection to be reduced to string operations that take time linear in the length of strings and so logarithmic in the size of the data.
-This encoding does increase the number of gap boxes, but by only a polylogarithmic factor in the input data size.
-With this idea, the central problem in this work is the {\it box cover problem}, which informally is defined as follows.
+This encoding does increase the number of gap boxes, but by only a polylogarithmic factor in the input data size. \footnote{The exponent in the polylogarithmic factor can be up to the number of attributes $n$.
+However, there are many cases in which it is much smaller.
+For example, the exponent is $1$ in case of GAO-consistent indices (See~\cite{nnrr} and Definition~\ref{defn:GAO-consistent-box}), and it is $w+1$ in case of queries with treewidth $w$.} With this idea, the central problem in this work is the {\it box cover problem}, which informally is defined as follows.
 (Formal definition is in Section~\ref{sec:prelims}.)

 \begin{quote} Given a set of dyadic boxes $\cal A$, i.e. the gaps from the data,\footnote{We note that our algorithms assume an oracle access to $\cal A$ and some of our algorithms essentially minimize the number of accesses to the oracle.} our goal is to list all the points that are not covered by any box in $\cal A$. \end{quote}